Lucky not to have a gardener

 So we harvest the honey and give as much and more back to our much-loved pets.
 In exchange they have a warm, dry home with clean wax for the queen to lay her eggs in; and food in a dearth.
 Old combs in a confined space will cause the bees to abscond.

 But let's get back to being lucky not to have a gardener.
-For us the sheer joy is not only freshly-picked lettuces, young broad beans and a massive crop of potatoes when the price has risen 140% in the last four months.
-It is all about the whole process starting with building compost-heaps and witnessing the miracle of a seedling poking its head from the ground.
+For us the sheer joy is also freshly-picked lettuces, young broad beans and a massive crop of potatoes when the price has risen 140% in the last four months.
+It is all about the whole process starting with building compost heaps and then witnessing the miracle of a seedling poking its head from the ground too.

 Then there is the mulching, weeding and watering of the young plants; it beats going to the gym for exercise.